run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/platform-administration/logs-and-auditing/system-audit.md

     the system.
 Clicking on the data button, it'll show what was actually updated in the program.

     !!!
-Abstract "NOTE"
+Abstract "ATTENTION"

         The "Operations" field presents the type of action made in the system in thesis.
 It's defined by symbols, and their meanings are:

         -   The letter "C" stands for "Change" in the system data;

         -   The letter "I" stands for "Insertion" of new data into the system;

         -   The letter "D" stands for "Deletion" of system data.